famedfeya/famed_blog/_posts/2019-11-30-How-I-built-my-blog-part1.markdown

 categories: howtos
 ---

-This is a post on how I set up this blog.
+This is a post on how I set up my blog.
 I choose to use `Jekyll` and `GitHub Pages` to host the blog.

 1. Created a New GitHub repository as detailed in the instructions here [GitHub Pages][github-pages]
     ![Creating a repository in GitHub pages](/assets/images/2019-11-30 16_32_36-Create a New Repository.png)
 2. Installed Jekyll on my Windows 10 machine using [RubyInstaller with DevKit][rubyinstaller] The [Jekyll Windows Installation Instructions][jekyll-win-install] I followed are linked here.
 3. Verified that we had installed all the needed components: `Ruby`, `RubyGems` and `Jekyll`
-    {% highlight %}
+    {% highlight ruby %}
     C:\Windows\System32>ruby -v
     ruby 2.6.5p114 (2019-10-01 revision 67812) [x64-mingw32]
     C:\Windows\System32>gem -v